vladbolea04/to-do-list/README.md

 # to-do-list
-A react to do list that is able to complete and delete tasks
+A react to do list that is able to complete and delete tasks (with local storage)